 Courtesy S.I.
 Newhouse School of Public Communications

-For more than ten years, Michael has been an active member of the faculty of the S.I.
+For 15 years, Michael was an active member of the faculty of the S.I.
 Newhouse School of Public Communications at Syracuse University, teaching undergraduate, graduate, and executive education courses in the following areas:

 · Business Ethics

 · Public Relations Management

 · Strategic Communications

 In 2017, he joined the Newhouse faculty full time as a visiting assistant professor, and served as Interim Chair & Professor of Public Relations until July 2020.